IdahoLabResearch/HyPAT/README.md

-# Hydrogen Permeation and Absorption Tool (HyPAT V2.0.0)
+# Hydrogen Permeation and Absorption Tool (HyPAT v2.0.0)
 ## About
-The Hydrogen Permeation and Absorption Tool (HyPAT V2.0.0)  is an application that streamlines data analysis for hydrogen permeation and absorption experiments to measure the following hydrogen transport properties: permeability, diffusivity, and solubility.
+The Hydrogen Permeation and Absorption Tool (HyPAT v2.0.0)  is an application that streamlines data analysis for hydrogen permeation and absorption experiments to measure the following hydrogen transport properties: permeability, diffusivity, and solubility.
 Specifically, HyPAT analyzes data from gas-driven permeation through metals using the build-up in closed volume method and data from absorption experiments using a Sieverts'-type apparatus.
 A built-in literature database provides direct comparison for experimental results as well as timescale and permeation rate estimates for experiment preparation based on the user-input parameters.

+Find more details about HyPAT v1.0.0 in the SoftwareX publication ["HyPAT: A GUI for high-throughput gas-driven hydrogen permeation data analysis."](https://doi.org/10.1016/j.softx.2022.101284) A publication on HyPAT v2.0.0 is in progress.

 ## Description
 The Hydrogen Permeation and Absorption Tool (HyPAT) provides a convenient application that allows the user to